ElektraInitiative/PermaplanT/doc/usecases/assigned/offline.md

 - **Actors:**
   - User: A user who wants to work offline
   - Other user: Other users who have write access to the same layers in the map
-- **Brief:** The user works offline while being in the garden without Internet access.
+- **Brief:** The user has some features offline while being in the garden without Internet access.
 - **Assignee:** Paul

 ## Scenarios